-- the same rules apply as for crisp blouses for fit and hipbone, such as this lovely Hugo Boss (for — for example, I think these silk blouses will all look better tucked (or layered beneath sweaters) in a conservative office setting: Equipment ($208), Everlane ($78), Halogen ($68)
+- the same rules apply as for crisp blouses for fit and hipbone, but note that most of these blouses will look better tucked (or layered beneath sweaters) in a conservative office setting.
+Some of our favorites are below!

-- you have more leeway if the blouse is uncollared, I think — there are a number of relaxed styles that are popular now, such as this Vince Camuto, ($98) or this plus-sized version from Talbots ($69) that give you the option of tucking or not
+- you have more leeway if the blouse is uncollared, I think — there are a number of relaxed popover styles that are popular now

 Readers, what say you — when do you leave your blouses untucked?
 What types of blouses (or situations) “demand” a tuck?
 Also: how do you feel about belts and blouses?